potiuk/potiuk/README.md

 - 💡 The best decision ever - quit being CTO, go back to an engineering role
 - 🌱 I’m currently learning to poke people more or less gently into doing great stuff
-- 😄 Pronouns: He
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Sang in a choir for almost 30 years.
+- ⚡ Fun fact: Sang in a choir for almost 30 years

 You can sponsor my open-source work via [Github Sponsors](https://github.com/sponsors/potiuk)